Coase in the age of code

 Even if code can settle value instantly, humans still need slower systems for context, accountability, and trust.
 The firm endures because it optimizes for judgment, not just execution.
 This is why DAOs still look suspiciously like companies.
 They route capital through tokens, but their structure (small cores, delegated authority, bottlenecks) echoes the same patterns Coase described.
 It turns out coordination is a harder problem than trust.

 What has changed is the granularity.
-The minimum viable firm used to require offices, payroll, and legal scaffolding.
-Now it can exist as a wallet, a passkey, and a group chat.
-The cost of coordination has collapsed low enough that the firm can shrink to its essence: a system for allocating attention toward a shared goal.
+The minimum viable firm used to require offices, payroll, management layers, and legal scaffolding.
+Now it can exist as a wallet, a passkey, a group chat, and an intelligence layer that keeps the context alive.

 Previous